Are You Worrying About Pollution? Here Are the Foods That Will Build Resistance Against the Impact of Air Pollution

 Vitamin E

-This fat-soluble vitamin is our first line of defense against any injury to human tissues.
+This fat-soluble vitamin is our first line of defence against any injury to human tissues.
 Vitamin E in our diet generally comes from plant-based cooking oils.
-Sunflower, safflower, rice bran oil are some of the sources followed by canola, peanut, and olive oil.
-Almonds and seeds of sunflower are also good sources of this vitamin.
-Seeds and nuts are rich in fat calories too.
+Sunflower, safflower, rice bran oil are some of the sources, followed by canola, peanut, and olive oil.
+Almonds and the seeds of sunflowers are also good sources of this vitamin.
+Seeds and nuts are rich in fat calories, too.
 So around one ounce per day is sufficient.
-In addition, you can avail them in the form of spices and herbs such as chili powder, paprika, cloves, and basil which contain a decent amount of vitamin E. Generally most of these are consumed in very small quantities.
+In addition, you can avail them in the form of spices and herbs such as chilli powder, paprika, cloves, and basil, which contain a decent amount of vitamin E. Generally, most of these are consumed in very small quantities.
 Making them a part of your regular cooking will help add up to the required total.

 Beta Carotene